 You can consider taking your own action under s82 of the Environmental Protection Act 1990.

-Further advice can be obtained in our leaflet about neighbour noise problems at the bottom of this page.
+Further advice can be obtained in our leaflet about neighbour noise problems below:

 A house alarm keeps ringing in my neighbourhood.
 Can it be stopped?